-In most cases the best way to resolve a noise issue is through polite and productive communication between yourself and the person causing the noise.
-If you haven't already spoken with the person about the noise, we strongly recommend you try this approach first.
-Another option is to print out the Noise Nuisance Neighbourhood Handout available at www.gladstonerc.qld.gov.au, fill in your details (this is optional) and place it in the residents letterbox.
+In most cases, the best way to resolve a noise issue is through polite and productive communication between yourself and the resident.
+If you haven't already spoken with the resident about the noise, we strongly recommend you try this approach first.

+Another option is to print out the Noise Nuisance Neighbourhood Handout available at www.gladstone.qld.gov.au, fill in your details (this is optional) and place it in the resident's letterbox.

-If you have concerns about approaching or entering communication with the person, or these measures have proven ineffective, you can report the problem to Council, with the address or the location of the property, by phoning (07) 4977 6821 and we will begin our investigation.
+If you have concerns about approaching or entering communication with the resident, or these measures have proven ineffective, you can report the problem to Council with the address or the location of the property by phoning (07) 4977 6821 and we will begin our investigation.